DavidCEllis/PrefabClasses/README.md

 Writes the class boilerplate code so you don't have to.
 Yet another variation on attrs/dataclasses.

+Unlike `dataclasses` or `attrs`, `prefab_classes` has a focus on performance and startup time in particular.
+This includes trying to minimise the impact of importing the module itself.

-Either written lazily when you first access the methods or eagerly when the class is compiled into a .pyc.
-Can optionally be made to rewrite .py source code with plain classes.
+Classes are written lazily when you first access the methods or eagerly when the module is compiled into a .pyc or rewritten out to a new .py source file.

 The dynamic method of evaluating lazily is more flexible, while the compiled method is faster (once the .pyc file has been generated).